-Gateway Qualifications were proud to be in attendance to celebrate the achievements of Michael Allport, runner-up for Outstanding Academic Achievement as well as all the other well-deserved winners, recognising the incredible journeys of Access to HE learners, like Michael, throughout the country.
+Gateway Qualifications were proud to be in attendance to celebrate the achievements of Michael Allport, runner-up for Outstanding Academic Achievement, and all the other well-deserved winners, recognising the incredible journeys of Access to HE learners, like Michael, throughout the country.

 The day started with an awe-inspiring tour around parliament, taking in Westminster Hall, the House of Lords, the Queen’s Robing Room, Members’ Lobby and following in the footsteps of the Queen at the State Opening.
 The tour was followed by lunch in the Jubilee Room hosted by Nic Dakin MP.

 “Michael was such a well-deserved prize winner, his work ethos and self-determination to achieve sums up exactly what Access to HE is all about and how it can change lives.
-I am so pleased that he has been recognised and I am sure that he is on the path to achieve great things at university and beyond.” – Sarah Doe, Access to HE Quality Manager, Gateway Qualifications
+I am so pleased that he has been recognised, and I am sure that he is on the path to achieving great things at university and beyond.” – Sarah Doe, Access to HE Quality Manager, Gateway Qualifications.

-We caught up with Michael following prize giving:
+We caught up with Michael during the prize-giving:

-“Having left school with minimal GCSE’s I had never thought entering University would be possible – but the Gateway Qualifications Access course enabled me to do just that.
-I am now nearing the end of my first year having already attained firsts for my winter modules.
-My words do not give enough credit to how beneficial this course has been in achieving my goals and enabling me to change direction for my career.
+“Having left school with minimal GCSE’s, I never thought entering University would be possible – but the Gateway Qualifications Access course enabled me to do just that.
+I am now nearing the end of my first year having attained firsts for my winter modules.
+My words do not give enough credit to how beneficial this course has been in achieving my goals and enabling me to change the direction of my career.
 I would recommend this to anyone in a similar standing looking to attain a degree.”

 Michael’s tutor from Colchester Institute, Richard Farrar, also attended the awards ceremony and had this to say: